 Women's Fashion Accessories

-A number of fashion accessories supplemented the 1890s wardrobe, including jackets, watches, parasols, fans, gloves, and feather boas and other neckwear.
+A number of accessories supplemented the 1850s wardrobe, including earrings, necklaces, parasols, neck ribbons, undersleeves, chemisettes, wraps and shawls.